manabie-com/togo/README.md

 ###  Structure Project

 ```
-- api --> You can create different output commands like Api rest, web, GRPC or any other technology.
-  |- fiber --> structure fiber api
 - cmd --> Main applications for this project.
   |- middlewares --> Middlewares for this project
 - constants --> Contain variable common